-This month, Théâtre la Seizième awarded the Danielle Arcand Award to the actress Julie Trépanier for her rolein Straight Jacket Winter.
-Accompanied with a 500$ prize, this award is given out every two years to an artist 35 years and younger who has distinguished themselves by their talent and their exceptional contribution to the company’s productions.
+This month, Théâtre la Seizième presented the Danielle Arcand Award to the actress Julie Trépanier for her role in Straight Jacket Winter.
+Accompanied by a $500 prize, this award is given out every two years to an artist 35 years old or younger who has distinguished themselves by their talent and exceptional contribution to the company’s productions.

 « This project, its creators, Théâtre la Seizième and its audience hold a special place in my heart and in my artistic career.
-It’s a wonderful flavor that the jury did to me, I’m honored and moved. » said Julie Trépanier when she was announced the award.
+What a wonderful gift the jury has given me, I’m honoured and moved. » said Julie Trépanier at the announcement of the award.

-Julie Trépanier acted before as Sophie in Des fraises en Janvier (2014) and as Carmen in À toi, pour toujours, ta Marie-lou (2014) at Théâtre la Seizième.
+Julie Trépanier portrayed Sophie in Des fraises en Janvier (2014) and Carmen in À toi, pour toujours, ta Marie-lou (2014) at Théâtre la Seizième.

-The jury, made up of one member of the Board of Directors, Jean-Pierre Gauthier, and two subscribers, Ève Gagnon and Kim Lockhar, twas impressed by the quality of her work, her capacity to give convey emotions amd by the physicality of her performances.
+The jury, made up of a member of the Board of Directors, Jean-Pierre Gauthier, and two subscribers, Ève Gagnon and Kim Lockhart, were impressed by the quality of her work, her capacity to convey emotions and by the physicality of her performances.

 New projects emerging before summertime for the artists of Théâtre la Seizième…